Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 Can I buy back my totaled car if I still have a loan on it?

 It's complicated.
 If you have an outstanding auto loan, the lender holds a lien on the vehicle title, meaning they have a financial stake in the settlement.
 You'll need to pay off the remaining loan balance before you can retain the vehicle.
 In many cases, the settlement won't cover the full payoff amount, leaving you responsible for the gap.
-Gap insurance can help cover this difference in a standard total loss situation, but it does not apply to buyback scenarios.
+Learn how what happens if insurance totals your car includes a section on how lienholders factor into the total loss process.

 How do I know if the buyback is financially worth it?

 Run a full cost-benefit analysis before deciding.
 Add up the reduced settlement you'll receive, the estimated repair costs (add 20–40% for hidden damage), state inspection and title fees, and the ongoing cost of higher insurance premiums.
 Then compare that total against what it would cost to buy a comparable clean-title replacement vehicle.
-If the numbers are close — or the buyback total is higher — you're better off taking the full settlement.
+If the buyback total is higher — or even close — you're almost always better off taking the full settlement and buying a replacement.

 What happens to my car's resale value after a buyback?